sweattep/modern_quotes/README.md

 >demand exists. even though products aren't popular enough for stores to carry them

 >But as you get older, there’s always younger guys that make less than you that are coming up trying to take your job.
-So, it’s on me to make sure that I prove I should be here.
+So, it's on me to make sure that I prove I should be here.

 >All of us grew up around the city and the area, were tied to it, and want to rep it